Recommended Reading: Craft Books

 The Emotion Thesaurus: A Writer’s Guide to Character Expression by Angela Ackerman and Becca Puglisi

-Emotion Amplifiers by Angela Ackerman and Becca Puglisi
+The Emotion Amplifier Thesaurus: A Writer’s Guide to Character Stress and Volatility by Angela Ackerman and Becca Puglisi

 GMC: Goal, Motivation, and Conflict by Debra Dixon